usasnouski/DOMbldore/README.md

-# DOMbldore #
+# DOMbledore #

-DOMbldore is a lightweight JavaScript library inspired by jQuery.
+DOMbledore is a lightweight JavaScript library inspired by jQuery.
 It can be used for making AJAX requests, handling events (`on` and `off` methods), manipulating the DOM, and guaranteeing it works across browsers.

 ## Core Functionality ##

-`$l` is DOMbldore's pivotal function and serves as a wrapper for all the library methods, allowing users to select elements using CSS selectors or queue functions to be run once documents has loaded.
+`$l` is DOMbledore's pivotal function and serves as a wrapper for all the library methods, allowing users to select elements using CSS selectors or queue functions to be run once documents has loaded.

 ```JavaScript